 This all happens automatically once the channels are setup and could be considered a somewhat Passive Income stream.
-You can open hundreds of channels, connect to hundreds of other nodes and route thousands and thousands of payments per month if you’re dedicated enough, potentially leading to some decent returns.
+You can open dozens of channels, connect to hundreds of other nodes and route thousands and thousands of payments per month if you’re dedicated enough, potentially leading to some decent returns.

 How To Run A Lightning Node